-I’ve talked previously about how to do a mini reset for the week and as I’m writing this we’ve come to the middle of the year, now is a great time to reset your life so that you can feel motivated and inspired to achieve your goals going into the rest of this year!
-Now is the perfect time to check in with yourself and your goals, do a little self assessment, and reset your life.
+Right now is a wonderful time to reset your life so that you can feel motivated and inspired to achieve your goals going into the rest of this year!
+In this guide you will check in with yourself and your goals, do a little self assessment, let go of what isn’t working, and reset your life.

 The beautiful thing about doing a life reset is that you don’t have to buy anything.
 You don’t have to go on a diet or start a fitness plan.
 You don’t have to join a club or take a class.
 You just have to tune into that quiet, mindful, and wise part of yourself that knows what you really need and doesn’t listen to the noise of the world.